CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/CSStickyHeaderFlowLayout/badge.png)](http://cocoadocs.org/docsets/CSStickyHeaderFlowLayout)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/CSStickyHeaderFlowLayout/badge.png)](http://cocoadocs.org/docsets/CSStickyHeaderFlowLayout)

+### Cocoapods

 CSStickyHeaderFlowLayout is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "CSStickyHeaderFlowLayout"

+### Carthage

+CSStickyHeaderFlowLayout is also available with Carthage.
+Add `github "CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout"` to your Cartfile

 Alternatively, you can just drag the files from `CSStickyHeaderFlowLayout / Classes` into your own project.

 ## Usage (Swift/Code)